CalCOFI/rCRUX/README.md

 ```

-Example output can be found [here](/examples/12S_V5F1_generated_9-21-22).
+Example output can be found [here](/examples/12S_V5F1_generated_11-10-22).

 **Note:** There will be variability between runs due to primer blast return parameters and random sampling of the blast seeds table that occurs during blast_seeds.
-However, variability can be decreased by changing parameters.
+However, variability can be decreased by changing parameters (e.g. randomly sampling species rather than genus will decrease run to run variability).

 ## derep_and_clean_db()

 This function takes the output of blast_seeds and de-replicates identical sequences and collapses ambiguous taxonomy to generate a clean reference database.

-Accessions with the same sequence are collapsed into a representative sequence.
-If those accessions have different taxids (taxonomic paths), we determine the lowest common taxonomic agreement across the multiple accessions with an identical sequence.
-For example, for the MiFish 12S locus, nearly all rockfishes in the genus *Sebastes* have identical sequences.
-Instead of including ~110 identical reference sequences, one for each individual species, we report a single representative sequence with a lowest common taxonomic agreement of the genus *Sebastes*.
-This prevents classification bias for taxa with more sequences and also provides accurate taxonomic resolution within the reference database.

-We note that we exclude all sequences with taxids that are NA.
-Such sequences are not immediately useful for classification of metabarcoding sequences.
-However, we caution that such results can be indicative of off target amplification of a given primer set.
-For example, the MiFish 12S primer set amplifies uncultured marine bacteria among other taxa (taxid = NA) indicating off target amplification of non-fish taxa.
-These sequences are saved in the References_with_NA_for_taxonomic_ranks.csv file.

-The result of this function is a final clean reference database file set composed of a paired metabarcode_name_derep_and_clean.fasta and metabarcode_name_derep_and_clean_taxonomy.txt.
-A summary file of the number of unique taxonomic ranks is also generated: metabarcode_name_derep_and_clean_unique_taxonomic_rank_counts.txt.
-In addition, all representative sequences and associated accessions are saved in Sequences_with_lowest_common_taxonomic_path_agreement.csv, Sequences_with_mostly_NA_taxonomic_paths.csv,
-Sequences_with_multiple_taxonomic_paths.csv, and
-Sequences_with_single_taxonomic_path.csv files.
-These files allow for the traceback of representative sequences to multiple accessions.

 ```
 summary_path <- "/my/rCRUX_output_directory/12S_V5F1_default_params/blast_seeds_output/summary.csv"